 Points of interest: Crinan Canal; Dunardry Burn gorge

 Route: Car park - Dunardry via western tracks - Dunardry Burn gorge - start.
-Combination of yellow then blue / green routes on map here.
+Combination of yellow then green routes on map here (no. 5).

 Terrain: Good tracks and paths with some steps and steep sections.